Yekaterinburg: Roads

-Yekaterinburg is one of the ten Russian megacities with the largest car fleet (0.437 megacars were registered in the city in 2014), which has been intensively been increasing in recent years (by 6–14% annually).
+Yekaterinburg is one of the ten Russian megacities with the largest car fleet (0.437 megacars were registered in the city in 2014), which has been intensively increasing in recent years (by 6–14% annually).
 The level of car ownership in 2015 has reached 410 cars per 1,000 people.
 Its pace in the past few years has seriously exceeded the pace of development and the capacity of the road infrastructure.
 For the first time, transport problems started to appear in Yekaterinburg in the 1980s and though it did not seem threatening at first, the situation gets worse every year.
 Studies have shown that as early as 2005, the capacity limit for the road network was reached, which has now led to permanent congestion.
 To increase the capacity of the street-road network, stage-by-stage reconstruction of streets is being carried out, as well as multi-level interchanges being built.
 In order to reduce the transit traffic, the Sverdlovsk Oblast administration announced two road projects in 2014: the Yekaterinburg Ring Road (EKAD) and an overpass road on Sovetskaya Street.
 The Yekaterinburg Ring Road would surround the largest municipalities of Yekaterinburg.
 Its purpose would be to help the city's economy and reduce traffic on the Middle Ring Road of the city, making it easier for civilians to commute around the city than going through the city's traffic congestion.
 Eventually, the Ring Road would connect to other federal roads in order for easier access between other Russian cities.
 Construction of the road started in the same year.
 The projects were assigned to the Ministry of Transport and Communications since the projects were crucial to the city's economy.
 Officials hope the road projects will build environments more conducive to improving local quality of life and outside investments.
 Completing these major inter-regional roads will increase productive traffic by 50% to 100%, improving the local economy with its ease of access to industries.

 Since 2014, the project for the introduction of paid parking in the central part of Yekaterinburg is being implemented.
 The project is implemented in parallel with the increase in the number of intercepting parking lots and the construction of parking lots.
 At the end of 2015, in the central part of the city there were 2,307 paid parking places.

 The total length of the road network in Yekaterinburg is 1311.5 km, of which 929.8 km is cobbled carriageways, 880 km is with upgraded coverage, 632 km is backbone networks, of which 155 km are on the citywide backbone network movement.
 20 interchanges have been constructed at different levels within the city limits, including 11 on the EKAD and 9 on the middle ring.
 74 transport facilities (27 bridges across the Iset River, Patrushikha, Mostovka, Istok Rivers, 13 dams on the Iset, Patrushikha, Istok, Olkhovka, Warm, Shilovka Rivers, 23 road overpasses, and 18 out-of-the-way pedestrian crossings) were built as well.

 Yekaterinburg is served by the following highways: